martin-g/isis-module-pdf/README.md

 The implementation uses [Apache PDFBox](http://pdfbox.apache.org/) for reading and writing the PDF documents.

+**Caution**: This is just an example project!
+It provides a demo domain service with a single action demonstrating how to generate a random document out of your domain entity.

 ## Screenshots and Usage ##

 The following screenshots and code fragments show an example app's usage of the module.